Ad1020/working_capital_dividends/README.md

   List of Python dependencies required to run the code.

  **working-capital-dividends.py**
-  Main Jupyter Notebook containing the full analysis pipeline:
+  Main Python script containing the full analysis pipeline:
   - data collection from SEC and Yahoo Finance
   - data cleaning and variable construction
   - fixed-effects panel regressions